tbevi/Stage_Timer/README.md

  **Work in Progress**

 Currently in active development.
 Phase 2.5 published.
-Trainer mode note yet integrated.
+Trainer mode not yet integrated.
 Working on Phase 3

 ## Features